cybergis/Gateway-Development-Training/README.md

     - Your app folder should be named `"core-app"` and created under root of the repo.
     - Your app should be running solely on port `3000`.
     - The grader will start your app by `meteor npm install && meteor run`.
-    - The grader will test the app against the REST API expectations [REST API expectations](./requirements.md).
+    - The grader will test the app against the [REST API expectations](./requirements.md).
 - Advanced
     - Performance (how fast can the operations be done, hinting db design) competition